Meet our Activities Coordinator, Lynne Loughlin

 Residents really enjoy getting creative and doing their own designs.
 They then get to share and enjoy the fruits of their labour for afternoon tea.
 Our staff at Beeston View each get a cake of their own to enjoy too!

-There are lots of fun activities planned throughout October here at Beeston View.
+There are plenty of interesting activities planned throughout January here at Beeston View.

 On the last Thursday of every month will be joined by Kiddleydivey who provide therapy through music, singing and dancing.